ktan114/to_do_app/README.md

 #### Implementation Expectations
 1. A web page that shows the to-do list items (as a table likely).
   - I would recommend using a react app, but you can also use vanilla html, JS etc.
+  - This repository inlcudes a basic react app template that you can use in your project.

 2. An API Service that the web page talks with.
 This can be a python flask app (but feel free to use other languages or frameworks you're more familiar with).
 It can have the following endpoints:
     - POST /create: to create a new to-do item